spacelift-io/user-documentation/docs/integrations/source-control/github.md

 You will need the Webhook endpoint and Webhook secret while creating your App, so take a note of them.

-You can either create the App in an individual user account or within an organization account_:_
+You can either create the App in an individual user account or within an organization account:

 ![](<../../assets/screenshots/image (52).png>)